nousiaso/MetaBioTax/README.md

 Modify the SLURM directives as needed for your system.
 Provide the necessary input files (FASTQ reads and species lists).

-Check the Supplementary table for existing fastq ssequences.
-These can be used for testing purposes of the pipeline.
 Running thie pipeline on a "normal" pc, is not advised.
 It will take multiple days to finish on 10 cores.